mossblaser/slidie/docs/source/rendering.rst

 .. [#f2] Support for incorporating speaker notes into PDF comments may be
          implemented in the future.

-.. [#f3] Videos and IFrames are not supported on Webkit based browsers (e.g.
+.. [#f3] Videos and iframes are not supported in Webkit based browsers (e.g.
          Safari) due to rendering bugs in that browser engine at the time of writing.
 This might one day fix itself.